SpiffInc/polyn-protocol/README.md

 ### `polyn.started` event

-When a Polyn application starts, after it has run any schema migrations, it should publish an event called `<reverse.domain>.polyn.started` (e.g. `app.spiff.polyn.started`) and it should look like this:
+When a Polyn application starts it should publish an event called `<reverse.domain>.polyn.started` (e.g. `app.spiff.polyn.started`) and it should look like this:

 ```json
 {